Writer Profile

 The Future of the "Athletic Association Type"

-While people were becoming obsessed with sports, in order to be recognized and established in society, sports needed to be something educational, not just mere entertainment or "nagusami."
-This was the same in Britain, considered one of the birthplaces of modern sports, and in Japan, which received sports from overseas.
-The reason the Olympics have continued and maintained a value different from other sporting events while transforming under criticism and changes in social conditions is that they did not let go of Coubertin's educational philosophy.
-For the development of the Athletic Association at Keio University, the process in which the educational philosophy since the school's opening was transferred to sports by Koizumi was indispensable.
+While people were becoming obsessed with sports, in order for sports to be recognized and established in society, they needed to be something educational—something more than mere entertainment or "nagusami."
+This was true both in Britain, considered one of the birthplaces of modern sports, and in Japan, which received sports from abroad.
+The reason the Olympics have transformed while facing criticism and changes in social conditions, yet continued and maintained a value different from other sporting events, is that they did not let go of Coubertin's educational philosophy.
+For the development of the Athletic Association at Keio University, the process by which the educational philosophy held since the school's founding was transferred to sports by Koizumi was indispensable.

 The fact that sports cannot be recognized by society simply by being enjoyed purely is, in a sense, a sorrow for sports.
-Conversely, sports were given the character of a vessel for the educational values required within the era and society.
+As the flip side of this, sports were given a character like a vessel for the educational values required within the era and society.

-Because of this destiny that sports carry, athletes are sometimes forced to deal with two things.
+Because of this destiny that sports carry, athletes are sometimes forced to accept two things.
 One is related to victory.
 As long as it is a sport, athletes aim for victory.
-The gears of what should be a natural activity go awry, and the situation falls into what is called victory-at-all-costs, often when the expectations for victory from instructors or spectators are forced upon the athletes.
-The other is the imposition of educational elements that are considered ideal within the era or society.
+The gears of what should be a natural activity go awry, and the situation falls into what is called "victory-at-all-costsism," often when the expectations for victory from instructors or spectators are forced upon the athletes.
+The other is the imposition of educational elements that are deemed appropriate within the era or society.

-The term "Athletic Association type" (taiiku-kai-kei) refers to people who are recognized by themselves and others as having been close to sports.
+The term "Taiiku-kai-kei" (Athletic Association type) refers to people who are recognized by themselves and others as having been close to sports.
 While this term includes positive evaluations such as being polite, cheerful, and not perceiving things negatively, it also evokes an image of a person who matches the old Japanese-style corporate culture.
-The latter is said to value spiritualism and grit, and to fit into top-down organizations.
+The latter is said to emphasize spiritualism and grit, and to fit into top-down organizations.

-Someone once commented, "The cooperativeness required in sports is a tricky thing."
-Reading the air, not resisting, conforming, and acting according to instructions...
-Is it not possible that the two impositions mentioned earlier might foster such young people?
-Expressions by instructors such as "making the athlete better" or "making them win" do not fit the educational views of Coubertin or Koizumi, who saw the potential for sports to elevate the individual.
+Someone once remarked, "The cooperativeness required in sports is a tricky thing."
+Reading the air, not resisting, conforming, acting according to instructions...
+The two impositions mentioned earlier may potentially foster such young people.
+Expressions by instructors such as "making the athlete better" or "making them win" do not fit the educational views of Coubertin or Koizumi, who saw the potential for sports to enhance the individual.

-While victory and education cannot be separated from sports, there is a need to generate sports environments that foster independent and autonomous human beings without imposing either.
-While athletes as individuals discard the various "should-be" arguments—that they should win, should be educational, and so on—they still aim for victory and discipline their minds and bodies to move dynamically in a free world with no right answers...
-When the sports environment is prepared as such a place, the "Athletic Association type" may be able to acquire a future as a term signifying a new image of humanity.
+While neither victory nor education can be separated from sports, there is a need to generate sporting environments that foster independent and autonomous human beings without imposing either.
+While discarding various "should-be-isms"—that athletes as individuals should win, should be educational, and so on—they still aim for victory and discipline their minds and bodies to move dynamically in a free world with no right answers...
+When the sporting field is prepared as an environment for that, the "Athletic Association type" may be able to secure a future as a term signifying a new image of humanity.